 1. You get the best seats in the house.
 When you’re an official volunteer you stand on the course.
 You’re close to the runners without being in their way.

 I (wo)manned a water station near Mile 25.
 This meant I stood at the perimeter of the race course and offered water and gatorade to runners as they zoomed toward the finish.
 Including the professionals.
 It was incredible to be SO close to greatness.
 This is also a great option if you have a loved one running and want to be sure you see them!

 2. The swag.
-I got a spirited hat, scarf and rain poncho all marking the occasion.
+I got a spirited hat, scarf and rain poncho as you can see here, all marking the occasion.
 The gear keeps you warm and tags you as an official part of the race.
 It’s yours to keep.

 3. The vibes.
 Capture the spirit of the event without training.
 You are part of the marathon.
 Part of the excitement and part of New York’s special day.
 The energy is so high you’ll get a workout just from cheering.